 For SM2 algorithm certificates, TLS/SSL Certificates conforms to GM/T 0024 and GB/T 38636 and refers to the current version of the Baseline Requirements (BR) and EV Guidelines (EVG).
-Code Signing Certificates refers to the Code Signing BR.
+Code Signing Certificates refers to the Code Signing BR and S/MIME Certificates refers to the S/MIME BR.
 In the event of any inconsistency between this CPS and the other documents specified in this paragraph, those documents take precedence over this CPS.
 For the issuance of other certificate types, CerSign relies on the industry best practices and other standards.